 , we get the following template script:

-#PBS -l nodes=1:ppn=12 #PBS -l walltime=80:00:00 #PBS -n ${WEEK}_${DATA} # Copy input data to the nodes fast local disk cp ~/${WEEK}/data/${SOURCE}/${DATA}.out $TMPDIR cd $TMPDIR # Run the analysis full_analysis ${DATA}.in ${DATA}.out # Copy results to proper folder cp ${DATA}.out ~/${WEEK}/results
+#!/bin/bash #SBATCH --ntasks-per-node=2 #SBATCH --time=1:00:00 # Copy input data to the nodes fast local disk cp ~/${WEEK}/data/${SOURCE}/${DATA}.in $TMPDIR cd $TMPDIR # Run the analysis full_analysis ${DATA}.in ${DATA}.out # Copy results to proper folder cp ${DATA}.out ~/${WEEK}/results

 Automating Job Submission

-We can now use qsub'
+We can now use the sbatch --export

-s -v option to pass parameters to our template script.
+option to pass parameters to our template script.
 The format for passing parameters is:

-Submitting a 100 jobs using qsub -v
+Submitting 100 jobs using the sbatch --export

 option manually does not make our task much easier than modifying and submitting each job one by one.
 To complete our task we need to automate the submission of our jobs.
 We will do this by using a python script that submits our jobs using parameters it reads from a CSV file.

-Note that python was chosen for this task for its general ease of use and understandability -- if you feel more comfortable using another scritping language feel free to interpret/translate this python code for your own use.
+Note that python was chosen for this task for its general ease of use and understandability -- if you feel more comfortable using another scripting language feel free to interpret/translate this python code for your own use.

-command returns a non-zero exit code, usually indicating it was not submitted, we will print this out to the display.
-The jobs will be submitted using the general format:
+This script will open the CSV file and step through the file line by line, submitting a job for each line using the line's values.
+If the submit command returns a non-zero exit code, usually indicating it was not submitted, we will print this out to the display.
+The jobs will be submitted using the general format (using the example WEEK,SOURCE,DATA environment variables):

 Creating a CSV File

 We now need to create a CSV file with parameters for each job.
-This can be done with a regular text editor or using a spreadsheet editor such as excel.
+This can be done with a regular text editor or using a spreadsheet editor such as Excel.
 By default you should use commas as your delimiter.

 Here is our CSV file with parameters: